 of Soryu-li.
 He slid down the slope from Company F with his 3.5-inch rocket launcher and knocked out the first and second tanks.
 Machine gun fire killed him as he took aim on the third T-34.
-His family would receive a posthumous Medal of that day with shell-fire.
-Puller moved to align his regiment for the assault of the town.
-Hawkins was to take Hills 80 and 85.
-Sutter was to advance to the first of two highway bridges crossing the Kalchon.
-Ridge was to stay in reserve on Lookout Hill.

-Honor.
+His family would receive a posthumous Medal of Honor.
 A third T-34 was captured intact.
 Sutter's battalion claimed 300 enemy dead.
 Half an hour after breaking up the North Korean attack, the 2d Battalion moved forward in its own attack.